acarcher/tetris/README.md

 > edit profile preferences
 > general tab
 > tick custom font
-> monospace of your choice
+> monospace font of your choice (I used monospace regular in 12pt)
 ```

 ### Controls